bathanh0309/PBL4_ADC_Modulator/README.md

+# ADC Modulator Design

+Design and simulation of a Sigma-Delta ADC modulator.

+## Features
+- Simulation of ADC modulator using Verilog/VHDL
+- Analysis of quantization noise and SNR
+- Testbench examples included

 # Introduction
 Our project establishes a solid and comprehensive foundation of expertise in the field of digital signal processing and communication systems.